Diedrich Bader

-Karl Diedrich Bader (born December 24, 1966) is an American actor.
-He is best known for his comedy-centered and voice acting-related roles.
-He has appeared as a series regular in television sitcoms The Drew Carey Show, American Housewife, and Outsourced, along with notable recurring roles in Better Things and Veep.
-His film credits include The Beverly Hillbillies, Office Space, EuroTrip, and Napoleon Dynamite.
-He has also had a prolific voiceover career, playing characters such as Hoss Delgado in The Grim Adventures of Billy and Mandy, Zeta in The Zeta Project, Tank in the film Surf's Up, and provided the voice of Bruce Wayne / Batman in multiple animated films and television series, beginning in 2008 with Batman: The Brave and the Bold.
+Karl Diedrich Bader (born December 24, 1966) is an American actor and comedian.
+He is best known for his comedic and voice acting roles.
+He has appeared as a series regular in television sitcoms The Drew Carey Show, American Housewife, and Outsourced, along with recurring roles in Better Things and Veep.
+His film credits include The Beverly Hillbillies, Office Space, and Napoleon Dynamite.

+He has had a prolific voiceover career, playing characters such as Hoss Delgado in The Grim Adventures of Billy & Mandy, Zeta in The Zeta Project, Tank Evans in the films Surf's Up and Surf's Up 2: WaveMania, Dr. Meridian/Mandroid in Transformers: EarthSpark, and provided the voice of Bruce Wayne / Batman in multiple animated films and television series, beginning in 2008 with Batman: The Brave and the Bold.